My bread bakers have been busy! These are loaves they baked from my previous post for No-Knead…

 - 550 grams tap water or filtered water (~2-1/3 cups) or 600 grams water for softer/moister crumb

-- 18-20 grams salt (~5 tsp.
-Kosher salt) Less salt as low as 12 grams or to your preference.
+- 18-20 grams salt (~2Tbsp Diamond Crystal Kosher salt) Less salt as low as 12 grams or to your preference.
 Other salts can be used such as gray salt or fleur de sel.
 Table salt can be used and is 3 tsp per 18grams.

 Instructions

-- Step 1) MAKE PREFERMENT 24-48 hours before you want to bake bread.Stir together the 100 grams 90-95F yeast water and 100 grams whole wheat flour.
-Let stand at room temperature at least 12 hours or up to 48 hrs.
-It should double in about 24hrs.
-At this point either use the preferment or refrigerate for up to two days.
+- MAKE PREFERMENT 24-48 hours before you want to bake bread.Stir together the 100 grams 90-95F Yeast Water and 100 grams whole wheat flour.
+The mixture will be thick enough to nearly hold a chopstick straight up for a couple seconds.
+Let stand at room temperature (62-75F) until at least doubled in volume with a slightly domed top.
+A very active water could double in 6-8 hours, but plan on about 12 hours.
+More or less time depending on room temperature and yeast water strength.Once the preferment doubles, use or refrigerate for up to two days.
 Bring to room temperature before proceeding.

-- Step 2) START DOUGH 24 hours before planning to bake bread.
+- MAKE DOUGH 24 hours before planning to bake bread.
 In a 6-quart container or bowl, stir together the flours.
-Combine the tap water (or filtered water), and yeast water in a bowl or 4-cup measure.
-Heat to 90-95F (in my microwave this takes 60-75 seconds).
+Combine the tap water (or filtered water), and Yeast Water (photo shows cherry YW) in a bowl or 4-cup measure.
+Heat to 85-90F (in my microwave this takes 60-75 seconds), but no higher than 95F.
+In winter when the kitchen is cold, the flour could be about 65 degrees, or much warmer in summer; adjust water temperature accordingly.

 - The dough tightens with each stretch so the last time it barely stretches up.
 Cover and let rest again about 30 minutes.
 Repeat the stretching 3-4 times at interval of about 30 minutes, which will take about 2 hours.
 Don't stress if you let it go longer, just not more than 3 hours.

 - Be patient!
-Dough should be about 2 to 2-1/2 times the original volume.
+Amount of rise is related to dough temperature.
+See notes*.
+If dough is on the cooler side, 65F, let it double the original volume.
+If 70-75F, let it rise about 75%.
+If dough is 75-80F, 30-50% rise is enough.
 Look for a slightly domed top and some bubbles on the surface.
 Also use the finger poke test by coating a finger with flour and indenting about 1/2-inch.
 Look for a slow rise back with the hole slowly enclosing.
 If it springs back immediately, it needs more time; if it doesn't spring back at all it is over-proofed.

-- Photo below is top down view of well-proofed dough.
+- This is top-down view of well-proofed dough.
 Domed with visible bubbles.

-- Photo below is very active dough; it could be over-proofed.
+- Photo below is very active dough; probably over-proofed.
 Over-proofing weakens the gluten which tends to reduce the final rise (called oven spring) during baking.
 It may be a denser bread, contrary to expectation of making a lighter bread from such big bubbles.
 This dough still made delicious loaves!

 - Gently scrap the dough out of the container onto a floured work surface.